csci265-team/HiddenFrame/documentation/design.md

 4. Imaging module
 Notably the User Environment module and Imaging module will be required to handle different input steams for different types of users.
 A further decomposition of each of these modules is provided in their own sections.

-Below is a sequence diagram describing the anticipated flow of data for HiddenFrame (note: Network Module is excluded as it primarily acts as a relay/facilitator of all of these transactions).
+Below is a sequence diagram describing the anticipated flow of data for HiddenFrame
 ~~~mermaid
 ---
 Title: Design Overview